Naitreey/notes-and-knowledge/cs/database/rdbms/mysql.rst

 - A subquery must be assigned an alias, and may optionally include a list of table column names in parentheses.

+  * The subquery must be a table subquery.

+  * By default, column names are defined by SELECT list of subquery.
+This can be overriden by providing a list of table column names in parentheses.

 - Different JOINs.